 Biggest challenge: “Utilizing my potential in the best possible way, for myself and for others.”

-Fulfillment can be defined as this: “Satisfaction or happiness as a result of fully developing one’s abilities or character.”
-We simply can’t experience fulfillment if we’re not living up to what we know is our highest and best potential.
+Fulfillment can be defined as “satisfaction or happiness as a result of fully developing one’s abilities or character.”
+And it’s difficult to experience deep fulfillment if we’re continually turning away from what we know we’re capable of becoming or contributing.
 Have you ever settled for something much less than you know you want or deserve?
-It hurts – a lot.
+It hurts — a lot.

 #8: Confidence

-I’ve seen in working with thousands of women over 10 years that we humans only see what’s at the tip of our noses.
-And when we’re in situations that are hurtful, demeaning, challenging and worse, we lose confidence.
+I’ve seen in working with thousands of people over the years that when we’re in situations that are hurtful, demeaning, challenging, or worse, our confidence can take a serious hit.
 We get rocked.
-We forget who we are, and what we are capable of, and see only the boss in front of us who’s yelling or the colleague who’s tearing us down.
+We forget who we are and what we’re capable of, and we begin to see ourselves only through the lens of the boss who’s criticizing us, the colleague who’s undermining us, or the environment that keeps telling us we’re not enough.

-It’s a tough world out there, but there are many ways we can stay true to our gifts and capabilities, and build our confidence.
-For that, we need support from others who believe in us without fail.
-We need to build our “tribe” of people who will do anything for us.
-And we need to believe in ourselves without fail, despite the evidence around us that says we’re not “ready” to soar.
+It’s a tough world out there, but there are many ways we can stay true to our gifts and capabilities and rebuild our confidence.
+For that, we need support from people who see us clearly and believe in us, especially when we’re struggling to believe in ourselves.
+We need trusted mentors, friends, colleagues, coaches, and allies who remind us of our strengths, our contributions, and our capacity to grow.

 #9: Stability